wennnerd/Machine-Learning/ML-notes/Accuracy, Recall, and Precision.md

 -----
 Consider that using machine learning algorithm to predict whether or not you will get above a B on a test.
 Then we have the following feature:
 * The number of hours you studied this week.
 * The number of hours you watched Netflix this week.
 * The time you went to bed the night before the test.
 * Your average in the class before taking the test.

+First, define our terms of grade:
+* True Positive: The algorithm predicted you would get above a B, and you did.
+* True Negative: The algorithm predicted you would get below a B, and you did.
+* False Positive: The algorithm predicted you would get above a B, and you didn’t.
+* False Negative: The algorithm predicted you would get below a B, and you didn’t.

 ## Accuracy <a name="acc"/>

+The simple way to

 ## Recall <a name="recall"/>